insurance4carrental.com

 It is not a lot and in some countries even to drink the glass on the right would be breaking the law if you drove afterwards in others a sip would be too much see "Wine" below

-In-car alcohol tester / alcohol breathalyser: By spring 2012 it will be obligatory for all drivers in France to carry a breathalyser (éthylotest) in the glove box and not in the boot.
+In-car alcohol tester / alcohol breathalyser: From the 1st July 2012 it will be obligatory for all drivers in France to carry a breathalyser (éthylotest) in the glove box and not in the boot.
 Costs will be from around €2 See Here

 "Wine - even a sip will send you over the limit and invalidate your insurance in Parkistan, Cuba, Indonesia, Romania, Jordan and Nigeria, according to Rhinocarhire.com which produces a comprehensive guide."
 The A to Z of car hire - The Independent - August 2010